conedevelopment/policy/README.md

 #### before()

-Like in Laravel, the before methods can provided to pass checks if special conditions are true.
+Like in Laravel, in the `before()` method you can provide a custom logic to pass special conditions.
+If the condition passes, the rest of the checks in the `allow()` or `deny()` won't run at all.
+However if the condition fails, the policy rules will get place.
 To use the `before()` method, you may extend the gate object and define your custom logic.

 ```js